oztrkoguz/SubtitleAI/README.md

    python app.py
    ```

-2. **Upload a video or enter a YouTube URL**: You can either upload a video file or provide a YouTube URL for processing.
+2. **Upload a video or enter a YouTube/TikTok URL**: You can either upload a video file or provide a video URL from YouTube or TikTok.

 3. **Select Language**: Choose the language for descriptions and voice (English or Turkish).